 This section analyzes the performance of our MTR heuristic.
 First, we describe the instances and parameters used in our experiments (Section 6.1).
 Next, we compare our approach to a benchmark (Section 6.2) to assess the performance of our algorithm.
 Further experiments assess the impact of both required and optional truck deliveries.
 We compare different fulfillment concepts for home delivery depending on the share of truck deliveries required (Section 6.3) and analyze the impact of time windows on the routing (Section 6.4).
-Finally, we discuss the impact of customer distribution (Section 6.5), and cost rates for the truck and delays (Section 6.6).
-Our approach was implemented in Python (using PyCharm 2018.3.5 Professional Edition) with Gurobi (version 8.0.1) as MIP solver and executed on a 64-bit PC with an Intel Core i7-8650U CPU ( $4 \times 1.9$ GHz), 16 GB RAM, and Windows 10 Enterprise.
+Further, the influence of handling times is analyzed (Section 6.5).
+Finally, we discuss the impact of customer distribution (Section 6.6), and cost rates for the truck and delays (Section 6.7).
+Our approach was implemented in Python (using Py-Charm 2018.3.5 Professional Edition) with Gurobi (version 8.0.1) as MIP solver and executed on a 64-bit PC with an Intel Core i7-8650U CPU (4×1.9 GHz), 16 GB RAM, and Windows 10 Enterprise.